Invent Penn State Launches Statewide Innovation Hubs (Part 1 of 2)

 To provide mentorship, working space, venture funding, entrepreneur training, and industry recruitment assistance at each hub, IPS utilizes a number of valuable community partnerships, including Ben Franklin Technology Partners, local chambers of commerce, the U.S. Small Business Administration, Small Business Development Centers, economic development corporations, SCORE, local incubators, 1855 Capital, and coworking spaces.

 The program extends its reach throughout each hub, launching more startups, supporting entrepreneurs and internships, and generating student development opportunities.
-With four more hubs on deck, the vision is to have something available in every Penn State campus community, according to Koschny.
+The vision is to have something available in every Penn State campus community, according to Koschny.
 And the hubs are not just for students — they also boost economic and community development.

 As the hubs have opened, they have experienced an important, unanticipated positive outcome.
 Early-stage startups have tapped into highly motivated and skilled Penn State student interns to help advance their business.
 In total, the startups have already provided more than 100 internship positions for Penn State graduate and undergraduate students.
 Beyond internships, the hubs have provided legal and patent advice, business consultation, accelerator programs, mentorship, and other resources to over 1,000 entrepreneurs.

 For more information about Invent Penn State Innovation Hubs, visit invent.psu.edu.
-Discover more about Pennsylvania’s colleges and universities and their industry collaborations at dced.pa.gov.
-To stay up-to-date on all Pennsylvania news, following us on Twitter, LinkedIn, Facebook, and sign up for our monthly e-newsletter.
+Discover more about Pennsylvania’s colleges and universities and stay up-to-date on all Pennsylvania news, following us on Twitter, LinkedIn, and Facebook.

 Nena Ellis leads marketing and communications efforts for Invent Penn State, a Commonwealth-wide initiative to drive economic development and student career success.
 In its first two years, the initiative has provided seed grant funding for 17 innovation hubs in campus communities across Pennsylvania, provided funding for commercialization of 50 emerging technologies born of Penn State research and created the Invent Penn State Venture & IP Conference.
 Throughout her 26-year marketing and publishing career Ms. Ellis has assisted companies and nonprofit organizations locally, nationally and internationally in achieving their revenue goals, whilst fulfilling their missions with responsibility.
 Her work has been integral to the successful development of numerous brands, from tech startups to consumer brands.